quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 this does not guarantee that every acknowledgment is seen by the sender.
-When ACK frames are sent less often, receivers can either wait until an ACK is acknowledged {{Section 13.2.4 of QUIC-TRANSPORT}} before trimming ranges or be more conservative when trimming ACK ranges to accommodate for the lost of ACK frames.
+When ACK frames are sent less often, receivers can either wait until an ACK is acknowledged {{Section 13.2.4 of QUIC-TRANSPORT}} before trimming ranges or be more conservative when trimming ACK ranges to accommodate for the possible loss of ACK frames.

 ## Response to long idle periods